Special Period: Food

 During the Special Period, Cuba experienced a period of widespread food insecurity.
 In academic circles, there is debate over whether such insecurity constitutes a famine.
 The primary cause of this was the collapse of the Soviet Union, who exported large quantities of cheap food to Cuba.
 In the absence of such food imports, food prices in Cuba increased, while government-run institutions began offering less food, and food of lower quality.

 A Canadian Medical Association Journal paper notes that Cuba's famine was the result of circumstances similar to the contemporary famine in North Korea.
 Both societies depended on a governmental food-distribution system; once this collapsed, the military and civilian elites continued to be fed, but common civilians were left hungry.
 Other reports painted an equally dismal picture, describing Cubans having to resort to eating anything they could find, from Havana Zoo animals to domestic cats.

+Certain famine foods emerged as a result of the famine.
+For instance, grapefruit pith was boiled, breaded, and fried to create bistec de toronja.
+Moreover, plantain peels and even mop cloths (colcha de trapear) replaced the traditional ground beef in Cuban picadillo.

 Caloric intake statistics

 A plethora of research shows that the Special Period resulted in a decrease in caloric intake among Cuban citizens.
 One study estimates that caloric intake fell by 27% from 1990 to 1996.
 A report by the United States Department of Agriculture estimates that daily nutritional intake fell from 3052 Cal per day in 1989 to 2099 Cal per day in 1993.
 Other reports indicate even lower figures, 1863 Cal per day.
 Some estimates indicate that the very old and children consumed only 1450 Cal per day.
-FAO statistics show that the average daily dietary energy consumption of Cuban citizens during the periods of 1990–92 and 1995–97 were 2720 and 2440 calories respectively.
-By 2003 average caloric intake had risen to 3280.
+FAO statistics show that the average daily dietary energy consumption of Cuban citizens during the periods of 1990–92 and 1995–97 were 2,720 and 2,440 calories respectively.
+By 2003 average caloric intake had risen to 3,280.
 According to the United States Department of Agriculture, the recommended minimum ranges from 2,100 to 2,300.

 Energy

 Immediate actions taken by the government included televising an announcement of the expected energy crisis a week before the USSR notified the Cuban government that they would not be delivering the expected quota of crude oil.
 Citizens were asked to reduce their consumption in all areas and to use public transport and carpooling.
-As time went on, the administration developed more structured strategies to manage the long-term energy/economic crisis as it stretched into the 21st century.
+As time went on, the administration developed more structured strategies to manage the long-term energy/economic crisis as it stretched into the 21^{st} century.

 Power cuts were scheduled evenly during the Special Period, reflecting the Cuban government's view that electricity should be evenly distributed across the population.